Close Modal

 Praise

-“It had everything—the clash of science and faith, dueling celebrity lawyers, intense media interest.
-The Scopes trial remains resonant in our own time, and Brenda Wineapple’s wonderful account of how tiny Dayton, Tennessee, became the site of a vital skirmish in the wars of modernity sheds light not only on the battles of the past but on the unfolding struggles of the urgent present.”—Jon Meacham
+“It has everything—the clash of science and faith, dueling celebrity lawyers, intense media interest.
+Brenda Wineapple’s wonderful account sheds light not only on the battles of the past but on the unfolding struggles of the urgent present.”—Jon Meacham, Pulitzer Prize–winning author of And There Was Light

-“In this propulsive account of the 1925 Scopes trial, Wineapple documents the antecedents that led to it and how the trial exposed fault lines in America that continue to haunt us.
-Clarence Darrow and William Jennings Bryan emerge as complicated and fascinating characters who embody different versions of American democracy.
-Keeping The Faith is a terrific story about a pivotal moment in our history and a book that illuminates the conflicts we are seeing in our country today.”—Ken Burns
+“In this propulsive account of the 1925 Scopes trial, Wineapple exposes fault lines in America that continue to haunt us today.
+Darrow and Bryan emerge as complicated and fascinating characters who embody different versions of American democracy.”—Ken Burns

 Author